dotnet/AspNetCore.Docs/aspnet/web-api/overview/testing-and-debugging/unit-testing-controllers-in-web-api.md

 The **UrlHelper** class needs the request URL and route data, so the test has to set values for these.
 Another option is mock or stub **UrlHelper**.
 With this approach, you replace the default value of [ApiController.Url](https://msdn.microsoft.com/en-us/library/system.web.http.apicontroller.url.aspx) with a mock or stub version that returns a fixed value.

 Let's rewrite the test using the [Moq](https://github.com/Moq) framework.
-You can get Moq as nuget package by adding Moq into the test project.
+Install the `Moq` NuGet package in the test project.

 [!code-csharp[Main](unit-testing-controllers-in-web-api/samples/sample4.cs)]